Felix-Kn/CLP_amy_compiler/README.md

 # Final project
 ## Run

-Amy programms can be compile the same way as lab5 using the amyc.sh script or run `sbt "run fileName.amy"`.
+Amy programms can be compiled the same way as lab5 using the amyc.sh script or run `sbt "run fileName.amy"`.

 ## File modified